PRIVATE SECURITY COMPANIES

 DoD Goal for PSCs:

 where the use of military or other government security forces are unavailable, insufficient, or inappropriate.

-- The use of force in such protective services is limited to self defense and defense of others against unlawful attack.
+- The use of force in such protective services is limited to self-defense and defense of others against unlawful attack.

 - Services must be provided using methods and techniques that promote, and do not undermine, long-term stability and

-- Misconduct on the part of any PSC affects the ability of all PSCs to operate.
+- Misconduct on the part of an PSC affects the ability of all PSCs to operate.
 Therefore, contracted security functions

 Department of Defense Instructions and Directives: